-Now we’re heading into the sunny skies of summer which feels so good after the winter months.
-It’s time to blow off the dust from last year’s sunscreen.
-I remember my earlier years right up until my mid 30’s were spent rebelling against sunscreen and having tanning contests with my sister.
-I still adore the feel of sunshine on my skin and believe moderate amounts are important to our health, but I’m no longer a fan of endangering my health by overdoing it.
+Now we’re heading into the sunny skies of summer, which feels so rejuvenating after the winter months.
+It’s time to embrace natural sunscreen, replacing last year’s conventional products.
+Reflecting on my earlier years, up until my mid-30s, I often rebelled against using any sunscreen, engaging in tanning contests with my sister.
+Yet, I still treasure the sensation of sunlight on my skin, recognizing that moderate exposure is beneficial for our health.
+However, I no longer endorse risking my well-being by overdoing sun exposure.

 But that’s not all, most sunscreens have other ingredients that can be harmful too.
 Check out the Environmental Working Group’s (EWG) list of worst scoring sunscreens for kids – which includes a list of very popular sunscreens marketed for children and families.